 The Bachelor of Fine Arts in Graphic Design is an applied arts program with a focus on the development of visual solutions to communication problems, and offers students guided hands-on experience in the creation of visual messages in print and electronic media.

-The Department of Art + Design programs are accredited by the National Association of Schools of Art and Design and the National Council for Accreditation of Teacher Education.
+The Department of Art + Design programs are accredited by the National Association of Schools of Art and Design (NASAD) and the Art Education program is part of the Council for the Accreditation of Educator Preparation (CAEP) accreditation.

 How to Become a Major or Minor

-To declare a major or minor in one of our programs, you must contact the Art +Design Department at (773) 442-4910 to discuss your interests, needs and program requirements.
+To declare a major or minor in one of our programs, please contact the Art + Design Department at firstname.lastname@example.org or (773) 442-4910 to discuss your interests, needs and program requirements.

-Visit Northeastern's admission site for requirements and application info.
+Visit Northeastern's Admissions site for requirements and application information.
 The Admissions Office helps new and returning students through the application process.
 In addition, the Transfer Center assists transfer students with transitioning to our campus.

 - Kim Ambriz, Printmaking, email@example.com